 But on Thursday, district general Counsel Greg Rolen responded to Minyen's July 5 Public Records Act request by informing her she would have to pay 10-cents a page to receive 1,496 pages of documents that had been copied for her, at a cost of $149.60.
 The district intends make the documents available for review at a special committee meeting Monday, which has been called to specifically address her concerns, but it does not plan to distribute free copies to committee members.

-Minyen wants the documents ahead if time so
+Minyen wants the documents ahead if time so she can review them before the meeting.

 Peter Scheer, executive director of the First Amendment Coalition, said it's unclear whether members of a bond oversight committee should have to pay for documents.